Johnny Hotshot Tuscadero (Johnny Mincks) – Arizona

 I spent a couple of years in the jaquima (hackamore) until I fully understood what I needed to know to be Lee’s partner.
 Only then was Mike Vatalero of Hopland, California, commissioned to custom make a Spanish Spade Bit that properly and comfortably fit my mouth and I graduated to the two-rein (both jaquima and bit).
 Everything I learned in the jaquima was patiently transferred to nearly imperceptible signals on the bit.
 As long as I paid close attention and things were going well, Lee would send me signals through the bit.
 But, if any more than just a touch was required he would go to the jaquima to prevent hurting my mouth.
 After several months, I graduated to what is known as a “bridle horse“; a horse trained in this tradition responds to the lightest touch that can be communicated.
 Not only that, it allows the horse to retain every bit of its natural spirit and zest.
 Lee tells me, “It’s like driving a high performance sports car.
 Whatever you want is there at a touch.”
 Sadly, very few horses today receive this type of training for two reasons; First, it takes years of study and practice for a trainer to perfect this training techniques.
 And second, it takes years of patient work with the horse.

 Back in 2007, Lee became an Official Spokesperson for the National Day of the Cowboy organization and ever since then, we’ve been representing the NDOC in parades and events all over the Southwest.
 We’ve Ridden for the Brand in show-stopping fashion at the NDOC event in historic Goldfield Ghost Town, in Sedona’s St Patrick’s Day Parade, and at Sedona’s National Day of the Cowboy event.
-We’ve brought ‘em to their feet in Tucson’s La Fiesta de los Vaqueros parade and at Willcox’s Rex Allen Days.
+We’ve brought ‘em to their feet in Tucson’s La Fiesta de Los Vaqueros parade and at Willcox’s Rex Allen Days.
 If you’ve ever seen me steppin’ out in these events with the National Day of the Cowboy flag flying grandly over my head, then you know how much I love high-style prancing for the crowd in these exciting parades.
-Now too, I am co-starring in the NDOC’s Kickstarter Project to help raise funds for the 2014 Limited Edition National Day of the Cowboy Hatch poster, which will commemorate the 10th Annual National Day of the Cowboy.
+I am a co-star in the NDOC’s Kickstarter Project to help raise funds for the 2014 Limited Edition National Day of the Cowboy Hatch poster, which will commemorate the 10th Annual National Day of the Cowboy.

 I’ve got to give Lee credit.
-He never hesitates to tell folks that without me he’d just be one more historic reenactor out there in a cowboy hat and boots.
-I’m glad he recognizes that fact and I am extremely proud to be invited to join him as an official Spokersperson/ Spokeshorse for the National Day of the Cowboy and I will, of course, do my very best to represent the organization.
+He never hesitates to tell folks that without me he’d just be one more historic re-enactor out there in a cowboy hat and boots.
+I’m glad he recognizes that fact and I am extremely proud to be invited to join him as an official Spokesperson/ Spokeshorse for the National Day of the Cowboy, and I will, of course, do my very best to represent the organization.
 After all, as the NDOC Bill reads, “Whereas the cowboy and his horse are a central figure in literature, art, film, poetry, photography, and music,’ so it seems only natural to me that a horse should be a spokesperson too.

 We all know that without the horse, there is no cowboy!